ucc23/ucc/_clusters/morgan8.md

 UTI_C_lit: 0.0
 UTI_C_dup: 0.88
 UTI_summary: |
     <b>Morgan 8</b> is a poorly populated, very dense object of intermediate C3 quality.
 It is located at a very close distance from the Sun, below the mid-plane.
-It is rarely studied in the literature, with no articles listed in the last 13 years.<br><br>This is very likely a unique object, which shares a small percentage of members with at least one previously reported entry.
+It is rarely studied in the literature.<br><br>This is very likely a unique object, which shares a small percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: purple; font-weight: bold;">D</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 5.5